Xi says China, Egypt hold ‘similar visions and strategies’

 In his meeting Saturday with Kazakh President Kassym-Jomart Tokayev, Xi said China is “unswerving in its support for Kazakhstan’s safeguarding of its own independence, sovereignty and territorial integrity.”

-China issued strong support for Tokayev’s government during deadly street protests last month, though unlike Russia, it did not send troops to help restore order.
+China issued strong backing for Tokayev’s government during deadly street protests last month, though unlike Russia, it did not send troops to help restore order.

 “China is ready to deepen security cooperation with Kazakhstan,” Xi said, according to CGTN.